epoberezkin/sacjs/README.md

 - size - cache size (the number of sets of slots the cache will store).
 The total number of items the cache can store is `assoc * size`

-- evict - eviction algorythm.
-Can be either 'lru' (least recently used), 'mru' (most recently used) or any function that will receive the set of slots as a parameter and should return the index of the item that should be evicted.
-Implementations of eviction algorythms are in `cache.js` and `slotset.spec.js`.
-For available usage statistics see `Slot` class in `slotset.js`.
+- algorythm - eviction algorythm.
+Can be either 'lru' (least recently used), 'mru' (most recently used), 'lfu' (least frequently used), 'mfu' (most frequently used) or an object with three functions: `created`, `accessed` (passed slot) and evict (passed the set - the hash of slots).
+Implementations of eviction algorythms are in `algorythms.js` and `cache.spec.js`.

 - serialize - custom key serialization algorythm.
 Should return the same string for the same key every time it is called.